kubeflow/community/proposals/fate-operator-proposal.md

 The FateCluster defines a deployment of FATE on Kubernetes.
 * version defines the FATE version deployed in Kubernetes;
 * partyId defines the FML party’s ID;
-* proxyPort defines the exposed port for exchanging models and parameters between different parties in a FML training.
+* proxyPort defines the exposed port for exchanging models and parameters between different parties in an FML training.
 It will be exposed as a node port;
 * partyList defines the parties in a federation which take part in collaboratively learning;
 * egg is the worker nodes of FATE.